Harry Styles and Olivia Wilde Rock Matching Outfits During Lunch Date

 While heading out for lunch at Los Feliz's trendy All Time restaurant in Los Angeles over the weekend, Harry Styles and Olivia Wilde adorably stepped out in similar outfits.
 Styles, 27, rocked a white Beastie Boys t-shirt with ripped denim jeans, a light blue baseball cap and white-rimmed sunnies, while Wilde, 37, complemented his look in a plain white t-shirt, high-waisted distressed jeans, '70s-inspired Lexxola sunglasses and Comme des Garcons Play sneakers.

-In photos obtained by The Daily Mail, Styles and Wilde seemed to be enjoying their outing, smiling as they walked with their arms around each other during a post-lunch stroll.
+In the photos, Styles and Wilde seemed to be enjoying their outing, smiling as they walked with their arms around each other during a post-lunch stroll.
 A few fans couldn't help but point out Styles' new mustache, with some comparing it to the facial hair Wilde's ex, Jason Sudeikis, sports in his Apple TV+ show, Ted Lasso.

 Sudeikis recently got candid about his split from Wilde in a cover story for GQ magazine.
 The 45-year-old actor told the outlet that he'll "have a better understanding of why they broke up "in a year."